SimScaleGmbH/external-building-aerodynamics/README.md

 > :warning: **This code is not production-ready** and should only be used for demo/testing purposes.

-simscale-eba is a wrapper package that wraps the SimScale API in an easy to set of objects for External Building Aerodynamcs
+simscale-eba is a wrapper package that wraps the SimScale API in an easy to set of objects for External Building Aerodynamics

 ## Installation